Phillip L. Parker | President

 CAE (ret.), CCE

-Phillip L. Parker, CAE (ret.), CCE is the former President and CEO of the regional Dayton (OH) Area Chamber of Commerce and Educational Improvement Foundation.
-Before joining the chamber organization, Phil was Executive Director of the Home Builders Association of Dayton and the Miami Valley.
+Phillip L. Parker, CAE (ret.), CCE is the former President and CEO of the regional Dayton (OH) Area Chamber of Commerce and the Chamber's Educational Improvement Foundation.
+Before joining the chamber organization, Phil was the Chamber's Executive Director of the Home Builders Association of Dayton and the Miami Valley.
 During his professional career, he has obtained an extensive background in working with trade associations and businesses of all sizes in the Miami Valley region as a champion for our free enterprise system.
+Prior to his association leadership, Parker was a partner in the insurance firm, Hiatt Agency, where as national sales manager the company grew exponentially to the 37th fastest growing privately held company in America.

-Phil has been actively involved as a local, regional, state, and national volunteer leader, averaging more than 500 volunteer service hours a year over nearly 49 years.
+Phil has been actively involved as a local, regional, state, and national volunteer leader, averaging more than 500 volunteer service hours a year for over 49 years.
 Parker was the President of the Greater Dayton Jaycees in 1981-'82 and President of The Presidents Club of Dayton in 1987-'88 and Co-chair of its Citizen Legion of Honor Award from 1992 - 1994 and 1999 - 2022.
-He has also served in numerous other volunteer leadership positions including the Board of Trustees of the Dayton Area Chamber of Commerce; alumni advisor to Lambda Chi Alpha Fraternity at the University of Dayton; as a Board member he guided an $18 million dollar community campaign as Campaign Chair of the region's United Way; Board Chair of the 9-county American Red Cross - Dayton Chapter; a graduate of Leadership Dayton and Leadership Ohio; and is a member of three of Dayton's local Masonic bodies.
+He has also served in numerous other volunteer leadership positions including the Board of Trustees of the Dayton Area Chamber of Commerce; alumni advisor to Lambda Chi Alpha Fraternity at the University of Dayton; as a Board member he guided an $18 million dollar community campaign, the second largest in their history, as Campaign Chair of the region's United Way; Board Chair of the 9-county American Red Cross - Dayton Chapter; a graduate of Leadership Dayton and Leadership Ohio; and is an active member of three of Dayton's local Masonic bodies and Masonic Foundation Board.

 Among his personal accomplishments and awards, Phil was named Outstanding Jaycee in Ohio in 1979 and one of the top 10 Jaycees in America that same year.
 He was named in the 1980, 1982, and 1983 editions of Outstanding Young Men in America.
 In 1983 he was named as one of the Five Outstanding Young Men in Ohio.
 In 1990, Phil received the Dayton "Up and Comers" Award.
-Phil also received the David G. Lloyd Memorial Award in 1992 as one of the Outstanding Local Executive Officers of the National Association of Home Builders and was named Professional of the Year in Ohio in 1997 by his Ohio Chamber contemporaries.
+Phil also received the David G. Lloyd Memorial Award in 1992 as one of the Outstanding Local Executive Officers of the National Association of Home Builders and was named Professional of the Year in Ohio in 1997 by his Ohio Chamber of Commerce contemporaries.
 Phil received the regional United Way's first Smith-Moore Human Services Award and was awarded the 33rd degree, Freemason's Scottish Rite's highest honor, in 2004.
 Additionally, he received the region's 2007 Grimmy Award for his leadership in community literacy.
 In 2010, the area Red Cross named him its E. J. McHugh Board Member of the Year.
 In 2013 he received the Wick Wright Award from the National Aviation Heritage Alliance in support of aviation and the Air Force Association's Wright Memorial Chapter Ambassador of the Year in 2015.
 In 2016 he was named the Dayton region's top volunteer with The Presidents Club of Dayton's Citizen Legion of Honor Award.
 In 2018 he was named to the Dayton Business Hall of Fame and in 2020 was named the region's Congressman Dave Hobson Dayton Region Advocate Award recipient by the Dayton Development Coalition.
+Parker, active in Department of Defense programs, participated in the Dayton (peace) Accords in 1995 and afterwards, lead community support missions to Bosnia and Herzegovina (Sarajevo) and Croatia (Zagreb) in 1996 and later Kosovo, Israel, China, Japan, and Cuba.

 Parker has served on 50 different boards during his volunteer work as a servant leader, focusing on organizational leadership and governance.
 He has published more than 200 public articles concerning community leadership, economic and community development, and public policy.
-Over the years in the Dayton region, Parker has been named numerous times as one of the area's most influential leaders.
+Over the years in the Dayton region, Parker has been named numerous times as one of the region's "Most Influential Leaders".

 CURRENT BOARD AND COMMISSION SERVICES